3hiuwoo/PMQ/README.md

 ```
 python train.py -h
 ```
-**Delete in final version**: train2.py train3.py, etc. are for experimental test, which share the same arguments with train.py, see EXP.md for more details.
+**Debug**: train2.py train3.py, etc. are for experimental test, which share the same arguments with train.py, see EXP.md for more details.

 ## Fine-tuning